September 8, 2024

 April 20, 2024

 Undergraduate student, Neo Peng, has been offered admission to the Graduate Program in Biomedical Sciences (PhD) at Oregon Health & Science University.
-He is planning to do research towards the cure for HIV at the Oregon National Primate Research Center, which is one of the 7 nationally ranked primate research centers in the US.
+He is planning to pursue research towards the cure for HIV at the Oregon National Primate Research Center, which is one of the 7 nationally ranked primate research centers in the US.
 He is excited to start his PhD program in Fall 2024 at OHSU!

 March 22, 2024